Preocts/eggsplain/openthatfile.md

 So when we used `open("source.txt")...` we assumed the interpreter would look in the same path as the `reader.py` (at least, I did at first).
 Instead, python is looking for the file at `C:\Users\preocts\source.txt`.

 ---
 ### The Python interpreter's current working directory is set where the interpreter is run.
-This will effect where Python looks for files with the `open` statement (and imports too).
+This will affect where Python looks for files with the `open` statement (and imports too).
 ---

 So that's what is wrong with our program.
 We're just looking for our file in the wrong place.
 Now, we just need a solution.